annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 **sysdig.set_event_formatter(format)**

-Configure an event formatter. _format_ is a string containing a list of fields to print, with the same syntax that you would use fwith the -p sysdig command line switch (refer to the sysdig manual for more information).
+Configure an event formatter. _format_ is a string containing a list of fields to print, with the same syntax that you would use with the -p sysdig command line switch (refer to the sysdig manual for more information).

 By default, chisels have no event formatter, and that gives them the freedom to print whatever they want using Lua's print() function.
 Setting a formatter, on the other hand, lets you delegate event formatting to sysdig, leveraging sysdig's filter fields system.
 Note that only events for which on_event() returns _true_ are going to be printed.